Powerful quake strikes off PNG, initial tsunami alert wound back

 SYDNEY: An 7.9 magnitude earthquake struck off Papua New Guinea (PNG) on Sunday, triggering a tsunami alert for several Pacific islands though that was subsequently wound back to cover just PNG and the neighbouring Solomon Islands.

 The United States Geological Survey (USGS) downgraded the quake from an initial measurement of magnitude 8.
-It struck some 47 kms (29 miles) west of Arawa on the north coast of Bougainville Island at a depth of 154 km (96 miles), USGS reported.
+It struck some 47km (29 miles) west of Arawa on the north coast of Bougainville Island at a depth of 154km (96 miles), USGS reported.

 The Pacific Tsunami Warning Center said in an updated advisory that waves of 0.3 to 1 metre above tidal level were possible along the coasts of PNG and the Solomon Islands.
 It wound back an earlier alert that encompassed Nauru, Pohnpei, Kosrae, Vanuatu, Chuuk and Indonesia.